xuzhougeng/SPA/README.md

 # SPA: A (s)nakemake based (p)lant genome (a)nnotation pipline

-This pipeline is designed for plant genome annotation, it relies on many existed tools,
+This pipeline is designed for plant genome annotation.

+If you want to use this tool, you may need to read <https://github.com/xuzhougeng/Notebook/blob/master/Notes/Pipeline/How-to-annotate-plant-genome.md>.
+This documents or tutorial record the learning process when I learning genome annotaiton.

 Becauses this pipeline is writed by Snakemake, you need install this excellent program firstly